mxstn/mxstn.github.io/_pages/mountains.md

 title: Alpinism
 ---

 I am a mountain enthusiast currently living in Innsbruck, Tyrol.
-I grew up in Garmisch-Partenkirchen, Bavaria.
+I grew up in the bavarian alps, in Garmisch-Partenkirchen.

-In winter I like to do ambitious ski-touring, in summer I enjoy ridge scrambling or light alpine climbs.
+In winter I like to do ski-touring, in summer I enjoy ridge scrambling or alpine climbs.
+I love the simplicity and the feeling of remoteness, roughness and adventure in the mountains.
+I am grateful for all the friends that joined on most of these adventures, and the amazing times we shared together :)
 My strengths are fast movement in alpine, rocky terrain up to UIAA grade 4 and navigation through pathless, alpine environment.
-I love the simplicity and the feeling of remoteness, roughness and adventure in the mountains.
+Recently, I also started paragliding.

 <img src="../assets/img/21_08_11.jpg" alt="me" width="100%" oncontextmenu="return false;"/>

 Below, I tried to collect more or less what I have done so far in the mountains.
-I am grateful for all the friends that joined on most of these adventures, and the amazing times we shared together :)

-The list below is sorted by mountain ranges in the eastern alps.
-Since the Wetterstein range are my home mountains, they come first :)

 ## Wetterstein